ni/nimi-python/docs/nifgen/class.rst

     .. py:method:: delete_waveform(waveform_name_or_handle)

-            Removes a previously created arbitrary waveform from the signal generator memory and invalidates the waveform handle.
+            Removes a previously created arbitrary waveform from the signal generator memory.